YevgenyY/Habrahabr-Playboy-stats/playboy_research.md

 ```

+## 2. Data processing
-## Find the model who has the most popular sizes of body measurement.
+Find the model who has the most popular sizes of body measurement.

-### Here I just find the models who's sizes are the closest to mean values.
+### Find the models who's sizes are the closest to mean values.

 ```r
 prec <- 1